Posts tagged Commentary

 When your search hits are displayed, you can tap on the result to go directly to that passage.
 You can also copy the text to add to an existing note or add a note right from the search results.

-Linked Reference Pop ups
+3. Linked Reference Pop ups

 One of my greatest frustrations in the hard copy world of biblical commentaries are the other biblical references within the commentary.
-For example, when I’m reading in Matthew about Jesus being Lord of the Sabbath, there are references to the Old Testament that I want to understand.
+For example, when I’m reading in John 15 where Jesus is talking about the Vine and the Branches.
+In the Preaching the Word Commentary there’s a reference to Isaiah 5:7.
 With a hard copy, I have to open a different Bible and find each and every reference to read how the verse relates to what I am currently studying.
 This is time consuming, slows down my study momentum, and requires me to keep all of my study materials out and open, spread out over a large desk space.
 With The Bible Study App, the scripture references are hyperlinked within the commentary text.
 All I have to do is tap the scripture reference to read it instantly.

-As you can see, using commentaries within The Bible Study App gives you the best in scholarly work while saving you valuable study time and tremendous effort.
+As you can see, the commentaries within The Bible Study App give you the best content, while saving you valuable study time and tremendous effort.

 Bible Commentaries can be an extremely valuable study tool.
 Many commentaries include historical and culture context, theological interpretation, and other resources like timelines and charts.
 The resource guide of The Bible Study App makes using commentaries a seamless part of your study.